Top 25 Legal Pages For Your WordPress Website

 Not everyone is capable of creating legal pages for their websites.
 It’s pretty hard to create and add your legal pages.
 You might need the help of a lawyer.
 Hiring a lawyer might not work for you if you’re on a tight budget.

-In such a case, we recommend using WP Legal Pages: Free privacy policy generator for WordPress.
-Using WP Legal Pages, you can generate free legal pages for your website.
-You get access to 25+ legal page templates with the pro version.
+In such a case, we recommend using WP Legal Pages: a free privacy policy generator for WordPress.
+With the pro version, you can generate free legal pages for your website and access 25+ legal page templates.

 WPLegalPages

-WP Legal Pages plugin allows you to create attorney-level privacy legal pages on your website.
+The WP Legal Pages plugin allows you to create attorney-level privacy legal pages for your website.
 The plugin comes with many rich features to make your site compliant with the privacy policies of different countries without any hassle.
-You can create legal pages for your site on your own within a few minutes.
+You can create legal pages for your site within a few minutes.
 All you need to do is to install the plugin and activate it.
 You can download it from the WPeka website or WordPress.org.

 After you have activated the plugin, follow the steps below to create a legal template –